wedsall/GMud/README.md

 Welcome to GMud, a modern take on the classic Multi-User Dungeon (MUD) experience.
 The 'G' in GMud stands out for several reasons:

 1. **gRPC-Based Architecture**: At its core, GMud utilizes gRPC, a high-performance, open-source universal RPC framework, to handle network communication.
 This choice ensures a robust and efficient networking layer.
-2. **Inspired by ChatGPT**: The design and development of GMud are heavily influenced by the capabilities of ChatGPT, particularly in areas of natural language understanding and interaction.
+2. **Inspired by ChatGPT**: The design and development of GMud are heavily influenced by ChatGPT.
+ChatGPT recommended the initial direction of gRPC as the base of GMud and provided guidance for many of the functions.
 3. **Authored by 'Gorgar'**: GMud is a passion project of mine, Gorgar – a long-time MUD enthusiast and the admin of Dragonfire MUD.
 My experience and love for MUD games have been the driving force behind this project.

 ## Getting Started